canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 One of the most misunderstood aspects of the Open Source Software (OSS) development model is the security benefits it offers.
 OSS security relies on genuinely hardened code that is tested by a large number of reviewers in a wide variety of circumstances.
 Linus Torvalds simply noted, "talk is cheap, show me the code."

 When using OSS, all of the source code is openly published.
 This makes it difficult for anyone to surreptitiously insert malicious code.
 It also allows security auditors and security researchers to inspect the code for flaws.
 While software security is a concern for all entities, it is of paramount importance to governments.
-For this reason, defense and national security agencies very often use OSS.
+For this reason, defence and national security agencies very often use OSS.
 As shown in the 2008 research paper [Open Source Technology and Policy](http://www.cambridge.org/gb/academic/subjects/computer-science/computing-and-society/open-source-technology-and-policy#reAzLTMdGB0YmGoC.97) gives the example of extensive use of OSS within U.S. D.o.D. and NSA and explain the security benefits:
 >  A key factor in the attractiveness of open software in security (and national security) applications is its auditability.
 It is obviously harder to conceal things in open source code, while, conversely, governments may have reason to be leery of what may lurk inside proprietary code...In the U.S. context, the major proprietary vendor Microsoft is a domestic corporation, so at least the government can be expected to work out disclosure mechanisms with the vendor.
 However, this is a less likely scenario for foreign-held entities.
 For example, is Microsoft likely to disclose proprietary code to the government of Venezuela because that government wants to scrutinize Microsoft applications for security flaws or traps?

 Thus, where OSS is well-developed and well-inspected by third parties, security is generally improved.
 There are some security risks as well, discussed below.